LouisMartin07/CulminatingProject/README.md

     2. Use google anayltics to take weather metrics and inputted slide data to show possible correlations
     3. Deploy website
     4.

+To get Answered
+    1. cons to using DRFS auto URL config?
+    2.